-From these records, we can conclude, non technical startups face much struggle and have to work really hard to get funds in comparison to technical startups.
+From these records, we can conclude, non-technical startups face many struggles and have to work really hard to get funds in comparison to technical startups.

 3. Hiring Candidates

-In Technical startup, technical work is more as compared to manual work.
+In a Technical startup, technical work is more as compared to manual work.
 People with good technical knowledge very rarely join the non-established startup companies.
 They prefer to seek job security.
 So, Startup companies in beginning usually get people with weak programming concept.
 Hiring strong candidates is important for a startup company but it’s a tough deal to select one.
-Candidates have to go through various phases of interview to get selected.
+Candidates have to go through various phases of the interview to get selected.
 Technical startups have to hire them at a good pay scale.
-After hiring, there is requirement of 4-5 months training period to those candidates.
+After hiring, there is a requirement of 4-5 months training period to those candidates.
 Employee availability is tough for technical startups but once the employees join them, they will remain with them for a long period

 If we look at the stats:

 In a non-tech startup, manpower is highly required.
 Without manpower, non-technical startups can’t run.
 There is no barrier of qualifications for joining a non-tech startup.
 Even, the illiterate candidate can also join it.
 Candidates get wages on the basis of their work per day.
 Employee availability is quite fast in it but the rate of getting employees is near about same as the rate of losing them.
 Employees prefer to join another job (if they get) at higher wages.
 If we talk about people management, it’s comparatively poor as illiterate or less educated people work here.

-In Technical Startups, all the employees are well educated.
+In technical startups, all the employees are well educated.
 They know the etiquette of behaving in office.
-Manager doesn’t find much difficulty in maintaining the office decorum.
+The manager doesn’t find much difficulty in maintaining the office decorum.